 Your certificate must have been issued to you within 5 working days of registration.
 Make sure you register on time, as you will not be able to work without the certificate.

-The following applies with effect from 1 January 2018 following expiry of the transitional rule: The registration certificate is valid for two years if you are 21 or older.
+The registration certificate is valid for two years if you are 21 or older.
 The certificate of health counselling applies for one year.

 The first registration certificate is valid for just one year if you are under 21.
 Regardless of this, you are also required to attend health counselling every six months.